koenrh/apple_receipt/README.md

 App Store receipts you might be familiar with, which are [PKCS #7](https://tools.ietf.org/html/rfc2315) containers with a payload (receipt data) encoded using [ASN.1](https://www.itu.int/itu-t/recommendations/rec.aspx?rec=X.690).

+:warning: Note that this only covers the receipt data (signed data).
+You should not rely on (local) verification for data that is in the notification object, but not in the receipt (e.g. `notification_type`).

 ## Installation

 Add this line to your application's Gemfile: